- Written by

 If you are an investor rather than a trader, simply do DCA (dollar-cost averaging) and buy your preferred coins over some time in equal tranches.

 As already mentioned, it’s easy to get greedy once the prices are skyrocketing.
 Get caught by FOMO and you’ll be buying near the top or at the very top.
 Setting orders can help with not feeling overwhelmed once the market starts bleeding but you won’t get the urge to buy at the highest price, either.

-Even the most experienced traders and investors have fallen victim to FOMO at least once.
-Learn how to resist it, and you won’t be losing sleep, staring at the charts, trying to time the market perfectly.
-Instead, you can set your limit orders with Lykke, and snag your favourite cryptos at a low price or sell them once the price touches the highest highs.
+Even the most experienced traders and investors have fallen victim to FOMO trading at least once.
+Learn how to resist it, and you won’t be losing sleep, staring at the charts, and trying to time the market perfectly.
+Instead, you can set your limit orders with Lykke, and snag your favorite cryptos at a low price or sell them once the price touches the highest highs.

 Oh, and did you know that Lykke is a 0% fee crypto exchange?
 Not having to pay any fees, you’ll be able to truly maximize your profits.
 Sign up with Lykke today!